krhetest/LabBench.Manual/docs/index.md

 ### Combined

 The `<combined>` stimulus element is used to construct stimuli as the sum of other stimulus elements.
-The Combined stimulus element can be used within itself, and consequently, Combined stimulus elements can be nested arbitrarely deep.
+The Combined stimulus element can be used within itself, and consequently, Combined stimulus elements can be nested arbitrarily deep.
 This is not recommended.

 [Go to table of contents](#table-of-contents)

 ### Pulse

-The `<pulse>` stimulus element is used to specify a retangular stimulus that has the intensity `Is` for `Ts` mileseconds.
+The `<pulse>` stimulus element is used to specify a rectangular stimulus that has the intensity `Is` for `Ts` milliseconds.

 [Go to table of contents](#table-of-contents)

 ### Ramp

-The `<ramp>` stimulus element is used to specify a linearly increasing stimulus that increases from 0 to `Is`over `Ts` mileseconds.
+The `<ramp>` stimulus element is used to specify a linearly increasing stimulus that increases from 0 to `Is`over `Ts` milliseconds.

 [Go to table of contents](#table-of-contents)

 ## Tests

 Tests are the cornerstone of LabBench and are the units from which protocols are constructed.
-Each test is defined by parameters that are common and which has to be specified for all tests regardless of their type, and parameters that are specific for each type of tests.
+Each test is defined by parameters that are common and which must be specified for all tests regardless of their type, and parameters that are specific for each type of tests.

 Tests are specified in the `<tests>` element of the protocol definition file, below there is an example of a `<tests>` element: